 A vigorous traditional sequence of poses performed with powerful breathing and a point of focused attention.

-Ashtanga: A guided class that closely follows the primary series of poses from the Ashtanga method.
+Ashtanga: A guided class, closely following the primary series of poses from the Ashtanga method.
 In the tradition of Ashtanga yoga, each breath is counted in sanskrit.
-Drop-in led classes are perfect for beginners as well as seasoned Ashtangis that help memorize and experience the primary series of postures.
+Drop-in led classes are perfect for those new to ashtanga as well as seasoned Ashtangis to help memorize and experience the primary series of postures.
+Some prior yoga experience is recommended.